vattelum/.github/profile/README.md

               └── Individual Contract (binding on parties)
 ```

 A single signed contract can be traced all the way up to its governing law through on-chain references.
-The entire legal package—contract, governing legislation, universal standards, and verification data—can be exported as a single PDF for use in arbitration or court.
+The entire legal package—contract, governing legislation, universal standards, and verification data—can be exported as a single PDF which constitutes as on binding agreement for use in arbitration or court.

 ---